keenan573/visual-odometry/README.md

 ## Calculating the Essential Matrix

-After finding the locaions of corresponding points in two sequential frames, this information can be used to calculate the essential matrix.
+After finding the locations of corresponding points in two sequential frames, this information can be used to calculate the essential matrix.
 The essential matrix is based on the epipolar geometry describing the relative positions of the camera and contains the information needed to extract the rotation and translation from one camera frame to the next.
 For more information on epipolar geometry and the essential matrix, click [here](https://docs.opencv.org/3.1.0/da/de9/tutorial_py_epipolar_geometry.html).

 ```python
 #Find the essential matrix